SaltwaterC/mime-magic/README.md

 ## Notice

 The module was developed under Ubuntu 10.04.
-It was tested under OS X Snow Leopard.
+It was tested under OS X Snow Leopard and FreeBSD 8.2.
 Other platforms may be supported, but the behavior is untested.